EdDataScienceEES/tutorial-EllieBestington/index.md

 ## Adding another fixed effect
 {: #mod2}

 For this next model we are going to add another fixed effect of `Site`.
-In other words, we care about `Site` as a variable in our model.
+In other words, we care about `Site` as a variable in our model and want to see the influence of site on hummingbird numbers.
 We still have no random effects, so we remain using a `glm`.

 ```
 mod2<- glm(Count~ YearScale + Site, data = HummingBirds, family = "poisson")